Golf Tutorials

 Step 2: The Setup – Posture and Ball Position

 An athletic and balanced setup programs your body for a powerful, rotational swing.
 This part often feels the most unnatural for new golfers, but it’s what puts you in a position to succeed.
+To learn more about proper positioning, check out our guide on the proper stance of a golf swing and what not to do.

 • Posture: Start by standing straight, feet shoulder-width apart.
 Hinge forward from your hips, not your waist, letting your rear end go back as a counterbalance.
 Your back should remain relatively straight.
 Allow your arms to hang naturally from your shoulders, with a slight flex in your knees.
 You should feel balanced and athletic, ready to move in any direction.